 ( Left side is a photo of a large Oribombo, 2005 - Featured guest Artist for the Exhibition International Environment Day, Sao Paulo Metro Station, Sao Paulo-SP, Brazil.)

 Using many different mediums, such as clay, acrylics, oils, engraving, sculpture, nature finds during the last 30 years, I consolidated my modern visual artistic career.
-With art exhibitions around the world, and culminating but not ending my searches, with the creation of the Oribombo, a mixture of various techniques involving copper, tin, painting, collage, sculpture and engraving.
-Contemporary color, composition and language translate me as an artist of the postmodernity.
+I have had many art exhibitions around the world, showing my Oribombo.
+Oribombo is the result of my experiences as an artist, but not the ending of my searches.
+Oribombo is a mixture of various techniques involving copper, tin, painting, collage, sculpture and engraving.
+The elements that compose Oribombo process, can translate my art as post-modernity art.

 (Right side is a photo of one of Rose Perussi's art room, a triptych called Blue Aquarium, during the Arte em Campos Exhibition , at the Home Green Home Hotel, Campos de Jordao Sao Paulo-SP, Brazil.
 2009